 Massachusetts Teaching Certification Program Overviews

 UMass Amherst is the flagship campus of the University of Massachusetts System.
-A 4-year school that educates 26,000 students a year, it's the largest public college in the state that offers teaching certification programs.
-The UMass Amherst School of Education features several graduate-level teaching degrees in its Teacher Education and Curriculum Studies (TECS) Department.
+A 4-year school that educates over 28,000 students a year, it's the largest public college in the state that offers teaching certification programs.
+The UMass Amherst School of Education features several graduate-level teaching degrees in its Teacher Education and Curriculum Studies Department.

-Master of Education (M.Ed.) - Early Childhood and Elementary Teacher Education Collaborative Teacher Education Pathway (CTEP)
+Master of Education - Early Childhood and Elementary Teacher Education Collaborative Teacher Education Pathway (CTEP)